vanatteveldt/github-workshop/tutorials/creating_and_cloning.md

 Now, there are some basic settings that you need to look into.
 Most importantly, you need to specify your git email address and name (depending on how you installed git, this might already have been asked).
-What's important here is that your email address is **the same address you that you use on GitHub**.
+What's important here is that your email address is **the same address that you use on GitHub**.

 Let's actually do this from the terminal.
 As a reminder, on Windows you can go to start (or press the windows key) and type cmd to find the command prompt.
 On Mac, you can press command + spacebar (or apple-key + spacebar) and type terminal.
 On Ubuntu and some other Linux distributions it's `ctrl+alt+t`.